sctg-development/rust-photoacoustic/README.md

 ## Noise Generator Utility

 The project includes a standalone noise signal generator utility, located at `src/utility/noise_generator.rs` and available as a binary target.
-This tool is useful for generating synthetic white noise signals for testing and calibration of the signal processing pipeline.
+This tool is useful for generating synthetic white noise signals or simulated photoacoustic signals for testing and calibration of the signal processing pipeline.

 ### Usage